xmos/sw_usb_audio/README.rst

 - Simple playback controls via Human Interface Device (HID)

-- Support for Apple devices (MFI licensees only - please contact XMOS)
+- Support for operation with Apple devices (MFI licensees only - please contact XMOS)

 Note, not all features may be supported at all sample frequencies, simultaneously or on all devices.
 Some features also require specific host driver support.